Coming in early 2019…

-An all-around athlete, Mitchell was also a boxer, a golfer, a basketball player, and a bicyclist.
+An all-around athlete, Mitchell was also a golfer, a basketball player, and a bicyclist.
+He served his country in World War II.
 He mentored Ricky Waldo and Bobo Brazil, and he is credited with gifting the latter with the finishing move that made him famous.
+He was an entrepreneur who owned a restaurant, a hotel, a night club, and many more establishments.
 Mitchell retired to Toledo, Ohio and opened a carry-out store where he sold beer and wine and shared stories about his exploits in the wrestling business.
 He also had a collection of smoking piped, gathered from around the world in his travels, that was valued in 1962 at $25,000.

 For photos of Mitchell’s pipe collection, click here.

 Click here to read a pair of letters from Mitchell’s files from Sam Muchnick and Morris Siegel.